simvue-io/docs/docs/index.md

 Simvue has an arbitrary hierarchical structure of folders allowing users to group runs in different ways.
 Each folder can have a variety of information associated with it, such as metadata and tags.

 For example, a user could make use of folders to separate different projects they are working on.
-In this scenario, the hierarchical nature of folders means that different activities within each project can be associated with different folders within the main project folder.
+In this scenario the hierarchical nature of folders means that different activities within each project can be associated with different folders within the main project folder.

 ### Alerts